baxiry/zaradb/README.md

 # ZaraDB
-Zara is a lightweight, simple but very fast document database.
+Zara is a lightweight, simple and fast document database.

 It is intended to be a lightweight alternative to MongoDB.